laboon/ebook/text/25_test_plans.md

 * _FUN-COFFEE-TOO-HOT._ If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
 * _FUN-COFFEE-JUST-RIGHT._ If the coffee temperature is measured at less than 175 degrees Fahrenheit, but more than 130 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.
 * _FUN-COFFEE-TOO-COLD._ If the coffee temperature is measured at 130 degrees Fahrenheit or less, the app shall display the `TOO COLD` message.
-* _FUN-TEA-ERROR._ If the liquid being measured is actually tea, the app shall display the `SORRY, THIS APP DOES NOT SUPPORT TEA` message.
+* _FUN-TEA-ERROR._ If the liquid being measured is actually tea, the app shall display the message `SORRY, THIS APP DOES NOT SUPPORT TEA`.

 We write down the identifiers of the requirements, and leave a space for the test plan identifiers: